The go-ipfs config file is a JSON document located at $IPFS_PATH/config. It

 Configuration profiles allow to tweak configuration quickly.
 Profiles can be

-or with the ipfs config profile
+applied with --profile flag to ipfs init or with the ipfs config profile

-command.
+apply command.
 When a profile is applied a backup of the configuration file

-will be created in $IPFS_PATH
+will be created in $IPFS_PATH.

 The available configuration profiles are listed below.
 You can also find them

-documented in ipfs config profile --help
+documented in ipfs config profile --help.

 server